quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~ => this command deletes all files that ends with character ~

 mkdir -p welcome/to/holberton => this commands are used to create a tree welcome/to/holberton directory in the current working directory

+ls -aXpmv => this command is used list all files and directories of the current working directory, separated by commas(,), directory names end with a slash, listing si alpha ordered, except for the directories . and .., only digits and letters used to sort etc